onnx/onnx/docs/Operators.md

 ### <a name="Col2Im"></a><a name="col2im">**Col2Im**</a>

-  The operator rearranges the a [H, W] or [N, H, W] input matrix columns into blocks.
+  The operator rearranges a 2D un-batched or 3D batched block into a 3D or 4D image, respectively

-  Col2Im behaves like PyTorch's fold for two output spatial dimensions https://pytorch.org/docs/stable/generated/torch.nn.Fold.html
+  Col2Im behaves like PyTorch's fold with two output spatial dimensions https://pytorch.org/docs/stable/generated/torch.nn.Fold.html

   NOTE: Only 4-D output tensors (batched image-like tensors) are supported.